MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-sentinel/Includes/4-when-to-use-azure-sentinel.md

 * Support for hybrid cloud and on-premises.
 * SIEM and a data lake all in one.

-If you are collecting infrastructure or application logs for performance monitoring purposes then you should also consider using Azure Monitor and Azure Log Analytics for that purpose.
+If you are collecting infrastructure or application logs for performance monitoring purposes, then you should also consider using Azure Monitor and Azure Log Analytics for that purpose.

 If you are looking to understand the security posture of your environment, ensure you're compliant with policy and check for security misconfigurations, you should also leverage Azure Security Center.
 You can ingest Azure Security Center alerts as a data connector for Azure Sentinel.